Asso-MO5/virtual_micral_n/README.md

 executables to be built.
 For example, it could serve on a hardware panel reconstruction, or a graphical one, without all the debug tools.
 Even pushing it to a guided tour.

+A small disassembler with support for Micral N dedicated instructions is also available.

-Other projected use are an assembler and a disassembler.
+Other projected use is an assembler.

 We could think about a WASM target for easier access to everyone.